Sir Boateng Online

 Selectivity (discrimination): Selectivity is the ability of the protective device to select and disconnect only the affected parts of the electrical installation.
 Selectivity differentiates between conditions, which require immediate action, and those, which do not.

-Every protective device must therefore, be able to recognise fault on their own protected equipment and outside their protective areas.
+Every protective device must, therefore, be able to recognise faults in its own protected equipment and outside its protective areas.

 • Applied Electricity Lesson Notes & Scheme of Work